David Icke: Reptoid humanoids

 Religious studies lecturer David G. Robertson writes that Icke's reptilian idea is adapted from Zecharia Sitchin's The 12th Planet (1976), combined with material from Credo Mutwa, a Zulu healer.
 Sitchin suggested that the Anunnaki came to Earth for its precious metals.
 Icke has said that they came for what he refers to as "mono-atomic gold", which he claims can increase the capacity of the nervous system ten-thousandfold and that after ingesting it, the Anunnaki can process vast amounts of information, speed up trans-dimensional travel, and shapeshift from reptilian to human.
 Lewis and Kahn argue that Icke is using allegory to depict the alienating nature of global capitalism.
 Icke has said he is not using allegory.

 As of 2003, Icke claimed the reptilian bloodline includes all (then 43) American presidents, three British and two Canadian prime ministers, several Sumerian kings and Egyptian pharaohs, and a smattering of celebrities.
 Key bloodlines are said to include the Rockefellers, Rothschilds, various European aristocratic families, the establishment families of the Eastern United States, and the British House of Windsor.
 Icke claimed he saw British prime minister Edward Heath's eyes turn entirely "jet black" while the two men waited for a Sky News interview in 1989.
 He confirmed to Andrew Neil in May 2016 that he believes the British royal family are shape-shifting lizards.
 In 2001, Icke said Queen Elizabeth The Queen Mother was "seriously reptilian".
-The Rothschilds, in Icke's opinion, are also blood-drinking Satan-worshipers, which Daniel Allington and David Toube argued in 2018 was part of a revival of medieval antisemitic attitudes towards Jews.
+The Rothschilds, in Icke's opinion, are also blood-drinking Satan-worshipers, which Daniel Allington and David Toube argued in 2018 was part of a revival of medieval antisemitism.

 Icke sometimes calls the reptilian plot the "unseen".
 After a 2018 talk by Icke in Southport, Merseyside, Michael Marshall reported:

 The appearance of the 'unseen' in the Middle East 6,000 years ago seems to be no coincidence, and it's little wonder that Icke's work is so often accused of anti-Semitism.
 However, if we were to accept that Icke himself does not hold such views, and that his work is merely co-opted by groups who undeniably are anti-Semitic, we also have to acknowledge that Icke often does his case no favours.